Alma Living is doing real estate showings in Philadelphia without any agents. Just you and the peaceful silence of an empty house.

 Once inside, there are useful signs providing information about appliances, services such as cleaning or washer/dryer, and the steps to take if the customer is interested in the property.
 A quick snap of a QR code on the back of the door launches the underwriting process.

 The pros of self-guiding visits go beyond their technical feats, of course.
 COVID-19 presents a huge challenge to the real estate industry.
 A safe, comfortable and socially distanced method of experiencing a potential purchase may incentivize people to go back out there and increase the number of showings.
 This way, the housing wheels start moving again.

 “We want to provide an exclusive, modern and completely new service for those who visit us, but without losing human touch”, says Luis Durand.
 He’s the voice in the house.
 The man that makes sure future tenants feel at ease by themselves in an empty building.
 The one who answers all the questions.

-At the time this article went up, the Alma Living underwriting team had successfully booked 16 real estate showings without agents on West Firth Street.
+At the time this article went up, the Ollie underwriting team had successfully booked 16 real estate showings without agents on West Firth Street.
 In less than a month, the whole house was fully rented.
-Learning from each one of these visits, Alma Living plans to replicate and improve on the format to boost their visitor’s sense of freedom.
+Learning from each one of these visits, Ollie plans to replicate and improve on the format to boost their visitor’s sense of freedom.

 “This is still pretty much trial-and-error”, says Luis.
 “We are working on ways to receive more and more people without neglecting the quality of our service and always prioritizing the comfort and safety of our visitors”.